I hope you all are doing well, because I am 😀.

 It took me about two days to sort out the plot and outline the chapters to capture the number of years needed to tell the story.
 That part was eventually easy and straightforward, but the delivery was tough, it gave me a headache.
 I got stuck at some point, so I had to merge two chapters to move forward.
 By the time I was done with the story, I only had enough time to do one full edit before the deadline.
 So I was sure I had submitted an entry packed with editing errors.
 After I was done with the whole process and after I had submitted the story, I took a one-week break to rest my brain before writing the next book.

-While I wasn't expecting to be shortlisted, I'm glad that my hard work and sleepless night wasn't in vain.
+While I wasn't expecting to be shortlisted, I'm glad that my hard work and sleepless night weren't in vain.

 Congratulations to all ten of us, and I look forward to the top 5 finalists to be announced on October 10... don't hold your breath.